unterstein/play-2.5-sdn-4.1/README.md

 ## where is the class?
 I had some issues with SDN 4.1 and my beloved ```ClassNotFoundException```.
 The problem at this point is, that the @playframework has it´s own special class loading mechanism which is really cool for this whole class reloading magic during development.
+The problem with this magic is, that Class.forName(...) does not always works as expected.

 # Introduction